Distill Gold from Massive Ores: Bi-level Data Pruning towards Efficient Dataset Distillation: Methodology

-Considering both the performance and the computation complexity, the loss value is a better estimator for data utility.
-Thus we propose to use a loss utility indicator in the greedy selection method.
-We conduct an in-depth study on loss value and have the following observations.

-{\bf Dropping by loss consistently outperforms random selection.} We extend the experiments of critical sample ratio $\gamma(loss)$ with loss utility indicator on 4 datasets, 7 algorithms, and 3 IPC settings as shown in Tab.~\ref{tab:compare-gamma-loss} and \ref{tab:critical-ratio-by-loss-more}.
-We also show the comparison between random selection and selection with loss in Fig.~\ref{fig:compare-loss-random-bar}.
-The greedy selection with loss consistently outperforms random selection.
-In most cases the critical sample ratio is reduced to $<10\%$, thus significantly reducing the training cost.

-{\bf Dropping by loss can enhance distillation.} Surprisingly, we also observe that dropping real data can improve performance in some cases.
-We show the best performance during data dropping in Tab.~\ref{tab:loss-enhance-acc}.
+Surprisingly, we also observe that \textbf{dropping real data can sometimes improve performance}.
+We show the best performance during data pruning in \cref{tab:loss-enhance-acc}.
 In almost all cases, the data selection can notably promote distillation accuracy.
-This phenomenon implies some samples possess \textit{negative utility} which are detrimental to the distillation.
-If the utility estimation is accurate, the greedy selection strategy can cancel the negative impact of these samples.
-This observation inspires new approaches that leverage the data utility and exploit all data samples in different quality, enabling future analysis of network dynamics and dataset distillation.
+This implies that some samples may be ``detrimental'' to the distillation and the empirical loss is a proper criterion to cancel these negative impacts.
+This observation inspires new approaches that leverage data utility and exploit all data samples in different quality, enabling future analysis of network dynamics and dataset distillation.